 The class has three exams.
-Each exam is multiple choice and will likely have 30 questions.
+Each exam is multiple choice and will likely have 30 to 33 questions.
 When you take an exam, you may also bring a calculator and one 3 inch x 5 inch index card with notes on it.
 You may write notes on both sides of the card.
 Your 3 inch x 5 inch index card must be one that you created-I do not allow index cards that have been created as part of a tutoring service or note-taking service or any other 3rd party endeavor.
 You can either hand write your card or type it and then shrink it to fit on a computer.
 But YOU must have created the card yourself.
 Do NOT bring a card that was created by a note-taking service-bring a card you created.
 Also only ONE index card is allowed.
 DO NOT bring more than one to the test.
-And the card MUST be only 3 x 5-no foldouts or "wings" or anything else.
+And the card MUST be only 3 x 5-no foldouts or

+"wings" or anything else.
 Violations of these policies-bringing a card you did not personally create and/or bringing more than one card and/or bringing a card that is not just 3 x 5-will result in a zero on the exam, an F in the class, and a referral to the Dean of Student's office for academic dishonesty.

+The class has two midterm exams and one final exam.
 The tests will cover the assigned readings and the material that has been covered in class up to the date of the exam.
-The final exam will be cumulative.
-(Cumulative means it will cover everything in the class.)
+The final exam and the makeup exam will both be cumulative.
+(Cumulative means it will cover everything in the class up to the date of the exam.)
 I am planning for the second midterm to contain only the new material we have covered since the first midterm, but there might also be some slight cumulative aspects to it, too.
 All the tests can ask questions about the entire book but most of the questions will be from the lectures.
-On each exam, however, there will be at least a couple of questions from the book that I have not talked about in class, which gives you a reason to buy and to read the textbook!
+On each exam, however, there will be at least a couple of questions from the book that I have not talked about in class, which gives you a reason to read the textbook!

-The class has two midterm exams and one final exam.
-Some of the sections in the class can take exams using ProctorU.
-These sections are 72DC, also listed as 11759 (for students enrolled in the UF Online program) and 716H, also listed as 11758 (UF residential students who are away from Gainesville on an Internship or Study Abroad).
+Some of the sections in the class will take exams using ProctorU.
+For reasons known only to no one, UF has two sections numbers assigned to each section.
+So, what sections can take the test using ProctorU?
+ONLY sections 0356 (also known as section 12564) (for students enrolled in the UF Online program), section 1F41 (also known as section 12595) (UF residential students who are away from Gainesville on an Internship or Study Abroad), section 242F (known also as section 12596), and section 24E6 (also known as section 12597).
 ONLY THESE STUDENTS WILL BE ABLE TO TAKE THE TEST USING PROCTORU.
-All other students, including sections 72DD (also listed as 11760), 72DF (also listed as 11761), and 73HH (also listed as 11762) MUST take the exams on campus in the evening.
+All other students, including sections 037H (12565), 1174 (12566), and 1175 (12593), MUST take the exams on campus in the evening.